![]() deutsches Glossar |

 traffic is controlled by verbal or written authority and the train

-separation is not protected by a signaling system.
+separation is not protected by a signalling system.

 NORMAL RUNNING TIME